 Long Point Bird Observatory is a member of the Canadian Migration Monitoring Network and advances sound and ethical banding principles and techniques promoted by the North American Banding Council.

-A detailed summary of our programs, research and most recent results can be found in our annual report.
+A detailed summary of our programs, research and most recent results can be found in our annual reports archive.